Ecobank Zimbabwe

-Ecobank Zimbabwe Limited (EZW), is a commercial bank in Zimbabwe.
+Ecobank Zimbabwe Limited (EZW) is a commercial bank in Zimbabwe.
 It is one of the commercial banks licensed by the Reserve Bank of Zimbabwe and a subsidiary of Togo-based Ecobank.

-Ecobank Zimbabwe is a small financial services provider in Zimbabwe, serving large corporate clients, upscale retail customers and medium to large business enterprises.
-The company’s services include personal banking, business banking, global banking and agricultural finance.
+Ecobank Zimbabwe is a small financial services provider, serving large corporate clients, upscale retail customers and medium to large business enterprises.
+Its services include personal banking, business banking, global banking and agricultural finance.
 As of June 2013, the bank's shareholders' equity was estimated at US$42.8 million, and total assets were valued at US$120.2 million.

 History

 The bank was established in 2002 as Premier Finance Group, a merchant bank.

-In January 2011, Ecobank Transnational acquired majority shareholding in Premier Finance Group, at a price of US$10 million.
+In January 2011, Ecobank Transnational acquired majority shareholding in Premier Finance Group, at US$10 million.
 Following the change in ownership, the institution rebranded to Ecobank Zimbabwe in May 2011.
 It also requested and was granted permission to change its merchant banking license to a commercial banking license.
 The Reserve Bank of Zimbabwe granted EBZ a commercial banking license, effective 15 May 2012.